 Create a dog friendly space

 Although some dog’s are ok with being dressed up you should avoid forcing your dog to wear something they are not comfortable in, also please do not leave dogs alone when dressed in costumes as they can potentially be dangerous.

 This busy time can be very overwhelming for our pets, dogs that are not used to children may also feel overwhelmed with being pulled on or lots of noise.
 Provide a quieter spot in the house to escape to; overtired and overexcited pups can have some chill time on their own.
 Certain rooms such as the kitchen are probably best being out of bounds to dogs, hot dishes and food mixed with persistent pups may not end well.

-For dogs that are not always happy to see guests, provide visitors with some tasty treats to offer you dogs so they associate guests with something positive, also don’t be afraid to ask guest to ignore your dog if they are boisterous until they have calmed down as this will make the behaviour worse.
+For dogs that are not always happy to see guests, provide visitors with some tasty treats to offer you dogs so they associate guests with something positive.
+Also don’t be afraid to ask guest to leave your dog alone if they are afraid or nervous, unwanted attention will only make this worse, also ask guests to ignore your dog if they are boisterous until they have calmed down as this will make the behaviour worse.